Milan-36/PythonCalculator/README.md

 This is **Project 1** of **IS 601**.
 A calculator using Python.

 ## Description:
-The calculator is one application that we all use in our day to day lives.
+* The calculator is one application that we all use in our day to day lives.
 This **PythonCalculator** is Python program using principles of automated testing.
-It performs basic arithmetic operations.
+* It performs basic arithmetic operations.
 I Learned to use static methods, object methods, object attributes/properties.
-And also use the CSV files to load data for unit tests.
+* And also used the CSV files to load data for unit tests.
 There's each file to test the associated operation.

 ## Operations:
 * Addition,